taosdata/tdengine-idmp-deployment/ansible/README.md

-# Deploy TDengine AI with Ansible
+# Deploy TDengine IDP with Ansible

 English | [简体中文](README-CN.md)

-This project provides an Ansible-based automation tool to simplify the deployment of TDengine AI.
-With this tool, you can easily install and configure TDengine AI across multiple servers.
+This project provides an Ansible-based automation tool to simplify the deployment of TDengine IDP.
+With this tool, you can easily install and configure TDengine IDP across multiple servers.

 ## Ansible Introduction